mutinex/mmm-eval/docs/user-guide/cli.md

 #### --test-names

 Specify which validation tests to run.
-Can specify multiple tests by repeating the flag.
+You can specify multiple tests after the `--test-names` flag if desired.

 ```bash
 # Run all tests (default)